 Useful Links

 As a programme we are committed to supporting the development of the wider clinical PhD community.
-We do this by opening up our training and conference events whenever possible to clinical fellows within the GW4 institutions.
-If you would like to be given the opportunity to attend our open events please email gw4-cat@bristol.ac.uk and ask to be added to our mailing list.
+We do this by offering our training and conference events whenever possible to clinical fellows within the GW4 institutions.
+If you are a clinical PhD student and would like to be given the opportunity to attend our open events please email gw4-cat@bristol.ac.uk and ask to be added to our mailing list.

 INSPIRE is a national initiative funded by the Wellcome Trust and coordinated by the the Academy of Medical Sciences to encourage medical, dental and veterinary undergraduate students to gain experience and understanding of research.

-The links below will take you to the INSPIRE pages for each of the universities involved in the GW4-CAT Programme.
+The links below will take you to the INSPIRE pages for the GW4-CAT HP Programme universities offering INSPIRE opportunities.

 Clinical primers are aimed at medical, dental and veterinary graduates.
 They are designed to give outstanding early career clinicians the chance to experience a world-class research environment for the first time.